jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using `Chrome` open a tab to each BIG-IP system, they are currently in a default configuration.
+Using `Chrome` open a tab to each BIG-IP system, they are currently in a default configuration (Expired License, no configuration).
 These units have a management IP address and are sitting at the Setup Utility ready to accept configuration.

 ..
 Note:: This would be the configuration of a new BIG-IP (Virtual or Hardware).